matteo14c/HaploCoV/README.md

 2. Delta in India;
 3. Omicron in South Africa.

-For every use case only genomic sequences collected within an interval compatible with the emergence of each of the VOC, and from the country where the VOC was first reported were extracted from the complete dataset of publicly available SARS-CoV-2 genome sequence (as processed by Nexstrain by means of their Ncov workflow).
-Subsequently all the genomes assigned to a VOC-related lineages were manually re-assigned to their parental lineage and HaploCoV was applied to verify if VOC lineages could be re-intified from scratch.
+For every use case only genomic sequences collected within an interval compatible with the emergence of each VOC, and from the country where a VOC was first reported, were extracted from the complete dataset of publicly available SARS-CoV-2 genome sequence (as processed by Nexstrain by means of their Ncov workflow).
+Subsequently, all the genomes assigned to VOC-related lineages were manually re-assigned to their parental, non-VOC lineage.
+Finally, HaploCoV was applied to verify if VOC lineages could be re-intified from scratch.
-Since publicly avaliable data do not include the complete collection of genomic sequences available in GISAID, default parameters were modified accordingly and the number of genomic sequences required to support the formation of a new designations was reduced to 25 (parametes file paramVOC).
 Users are kindly invited to re-run/re-proccess these use case to verify and test the main functionalities of HaploCoV.

+Please notice that since publicy avaliable data include  only about 36% of the complete collection of genomic sequences available in GISAID, default parameters were adjusted to cope with the reduced number of sequences.
+In particular the number of supporting genomic sequences required to form a designation was lowered to 25 (parameters file paramVOC).

 ## Use case 1.
 Alpha